sebastian5329/credit-card-dataflow-adf/README.md

 *Overview*

-This is a beginner-friendly Azure Data Factory project created to understand how Mapping Data Flows work by transforming and routing credit card data in a simple, end-to-end pipeline.
+This is a beginner-friendly Azure Data Factory project created to understand how Mapping Data Flows work by transforming and routing credit card data in a simple pipeline.

 *Dataset*